mjhea0/express-testing-mocha-knex/README.md

 $ yo galvanize-express
 ```

-> **NOTE:** Add your name for the MIT License and do not add Gulp Notify.
+> **NOTE:** Add your name for the MIT License and opt not to add Gulp Notify.

-Make sure to review the structure.

-Install the dependencies:
+Open the project in your favorite text editor, and then review the project structure as the dependencies are installed:

 ```sh
 $ npm install